NataliaLKB/learn-git-basics/README.md

 ![git detached head warning](./img/detached-head.png)

-As you can see after you checkout a message appears informing your that you are in a 'detached HEAD' state, meaning your are not working on any current branch.
+As you can see after you checkout a message appears informing you that you are in a 'detached HEAD' state, meaning your are not working on any current branch.
 Open up the file in the time folder and look at the time and message.
 It should be the 2nd one that you wrote.

 Repeat step 4, and use the hash of the first time commit you made.
 Open the file and see that the time of your first commit, and your message to yourself.
 This is going back in time.
 You can easily go back as far as you like in the project and see older iterations of this tutorial!